-At the Magic Kingdom, rides are fairly close together and there are plenty of shops and eateries to pop into if those pesky storm clouds appear.
+At Magic Kingdom Park, attractions are fairly close together and there are plenty of shops and eateries to pop into if those pesky storm clouds appear.

-I personally find that Hollywood Studios is not so great in the rain, as there are less places to shelter and it is likely that their night-time show Fantasmic will be cancelled if the storms are in for the day.
+I personally find that Disney’s Hollywood Studios is not so great in the rain, as there are less places to shelter and it is likely that their night-time show Fantasmic! will be cancelled if the storms are in for the day.

 8. Bring the right kit

 The sun can be almost as punishing as the rain in Florida, so it’s advisable to come properly protected from both!
 Pack plenty of high-factor sun cream and do re-apply regularly.
 A cap/hat, sunglasses and cool clothing are a must too.

-If you are heading out for a rainy day, make sure you take a change of shoes too.
+If you are heading out for a rainy day, make sure you take a change of shoes.
 There is nothing worse than sloshing around in the hot rain in wet trainers.
-Read more about what to pack for Disney World

 9. Pick up a poncho before you get there

 Make sure that you have a poncho with you – even if it doesn’t rain, they’re handy to stop you getting drenched on the water rides!
-The official Disney World poncho are nice, but can work out expensive if you suddenly have to kit out a whole family, so buy them before you go, or pick them up for around a dollar in one of the big Orlando supermarkets like Walmart.
+The official Disney ponchos are nice, but can work out expensive if you suddenly have to kit out a whole family, so buy them before you go, or pick them up for around a dollar in one of the big Orlando supermarkets like Walmart.

 You may not believe it, but very occasionally in the winter months, it does get cold in Florida; locals will even be seen in hats, gloves and coats!
 Whilst we may not find the temperatures quite as freezing as our Floridian counterparts, if you are planning to travel in December or January it is advisable to bring at least a fleece or a coat so you can layer up if it gets cooler.

 You will have an amazing time at Disney World no matter how warm or wet it is.
 Florida is built for this weather and they know how to deal with it – it is just a matter of being prepared.
 Have fun!